Faculty Research Advisors

 Professor Paciocco conducts research in the areas of criminal law and theory, criminal procedure, criminal sentencing, the law of evidence, and professional ethics.
 Her current research interests include trial delay, expert evidence, plea bargaining, and the exercise of discretion within the criminal justice system.
 She is particularly interested in working with students whose projects use methodological or theoretical frameworks grounded in socio-legal studies or law and the humanities.
 She is also interested in doctrinal analyses of recent developments in the criminal law and the law of evidence.

 Professor Paciocco is willing to read preliminary proposals from strong students in the areas of interest listed, and comment on interest in supervision prior to submission of an official application.
-She will be away on sabbatical in 2023-2024.

 Adam Parachin